-What I'd like you to do is to programmatically create a celsius/Fahrenheit conversion table, which will ultimately look somewhat like the following:
+What I'd like you to do is to programmatically create a celsius/Fahrenheit conversion table with PHP, which will ultimately look somewhat like the following:

 0 degrees F is equivalent to - 17.7 C, which is cold 1 degrees F is equivalent to -17.2 C, which is cold ... ...
 76 degrees F is equivalent to 22.2 C, which is nice ... ...
 100 degrees F is equivalent to 37.77 C, which is hot

 It should have AT LEAST 100 lines/entries and should have at least 3 "gradations" of temperature (hot, cold, warm, nice, etc) -- the names and amount are up to you, though they should be reasonable.

 Decimal accuracy should be at least to the 10th for C. The "somewhat quick" conversion is fine, i.e.

 F to C - Subtract 32, multiply by 5/9